A Density Independent Formulation of Smoothed Particle Hydrodynamics: A Density Independent Formulation of SPH

 \section{A Density Independent Formulation of SPH}

 In \S \ref{sec:SSPH}, we have seen that the standard SPH breaks down at the contact discontinuity because the continuity and differentiability of the density is necessary to guarantee the convergence of SPH approximation.
-The basic reason for this problem is the use of $mj_/\rho_j$ as the volume element.
+The basic reason for this problem is the use of $m_j/\rho_j$ for the volume element.
 Thus, if we use something else as the volume element, we might be able to avoid this difficulty altogether.
+As shown in \S \ref{sec:GDISPH}, the formulation we show in this section is the special case of the density independent formulation of SPH.